Perhaps you’ve seen it at your garden center. Maybe you even know how to use it.

 But what is peat moss?
 And is its use in the garden necessary?

-Keep reading for the facts about a common soil additive that many growers swear by.
+Keep reading for the facts about a common soil additive that many growers swear by and alternative materials that can be substituted.

 Why We Like It